tungpham142/personal-webpage/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Graduate Student in Computer Science at The University of Texas at Arlington"
+role = "Graduate Student in Computer Science"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "University of Texas at Arlington", url = "https://cse.uta.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = ""